major0/shlib/README.md

 Source in shlib
 ---------------

-When all else fails, you can simply source in the [shlib][shlib] top-level script into your existing `/bin/sh` scripts.
+When all else fails, you can simply source in the [shlib][] top-level script into your existing `/bin/sh` scripts.

 ```sh